-1. They're Independent.
+1. They're Independent

 So why would a bully choose such a capable victim?
 Consciously or unconsciously, the bully perceives this person as a threat.
 This was certainly true in my situation.
-My bully was the newcomer who nobody liked while I was the “go-to” person who others came to for advice.
+My bully was the newcomer who nobody liked while I was the go-to person who others came to for advice.
 My bully prided herself on having a master's degree, but I, too, had one and this infuriated her.
 Her ego got bruised.
 She thought if she got me under her thumb others would fall in line and respect her.

-2. They Have Integrity.
+2. They Have Integrity

-Victims of bullying are typically honest, ethical, and pro-social.
+Victims of bullying at work are typically honest, ethical, and pro-social.
 They see their jobs as more than a means to earn a paycheck.
 They're often in positions that involve helping others such as teachers, nurses, and social workers.
 Whistle-blowers who report abuses in the workplace get targeted because they're seen as traitors.

-3. They're Nice.
+3. They're Nice

-4. They're Introverts.
+4. They're Introverts